 - The name of this Master's program in Studielink is:

 The Master program Economic Psychology is an element of CROHO-code 60077 Master Social Psychology.

 Confirm your registration at Tilburg University

-After your registration in Studielink, you will be notified by Tilburg University and need to confirm this registration before you can start with the program.
+After your registration in Studielink, you will be notified by Tilburg University and need to complete this enrollment before you can start with the program.

 Do you have any questions?

 Please feel free to contact us for your personal queries.
 You can contact us on every page of the Master's website.